 Wash hands before you start embroidering – after every break you take; especially if you made a short trip to the kitchen.
 Oil stains, turmeric and even sweat can stain your clothing.

 Cut out the thread of 25 inches and thread this on your needle.
 If you have difficulty threading needles, check out this post on correctly threading needles

 For smooth filling stitches like satin stitch use hand embroidery floss and not perle cotton thread.
-But for textured stitches perele cotton is good
+But for textured stitches perle cotton is good.

 To knot or not ?

-When I started to embroider my practise was to make a knot at the end of the thread and leave it in the back.
+When I started to embroider, my practice was to make a knot at the end of the thread and leave it in the back.
 A better way to make the back neater is to not knot at all – start from the face of the design /fabric and leave the end of the thread inside the design.

 If you run out of thread in the middle of the design ( you will invariably) start stitching the same way as you started (without leaving a knot and start on the same hole that the stitching ended last